Updated 30/06/2025

 Interestingly, rose campion seeds require a period of cold to be able to germinate, which is a process called ‘stratification’.

 Next is a biennial that’s bound to bring texture to the planting scheme.
-The cone-like flowerheads are above spiked, silvery bracts that look fascinating from any angle.
-Additionally, the flowers are popular with pollinators, making it a great wildlife addition.
+The cone-like flowerheads rise above spiked, silvery-white bracts that look fascinating from any angle.
+The flowers are very popular with pollinators, making it a great addition to the garden if you want to attract pollinating insects.

 - Flowers in summer